 Disability theory argues that independence is an ideological construct, bringing attention to the ways in which access follows from interconnectedness and interdependence.
 This seminar focuses on disability in early modern, modern, and global contexts, with a particular focus on the nodes and networks that disability studies approaches reveal.
 How do we connect modern disability theory to the early modern period (or should we)?
 How do Shakespearean characters with disabilities connect with (or disconnect from) social structures and structures of power?
 How do other cultures approach disability and how can we find intersections between diverse understandings of disability?
 What were the lived realities of early modern people with physical and mental impairments, and how do theoretical and historical approaches connect to the lived experience of modern readers, students, performers, and audience members with disabilities?
 How are new developments in the field of disability studies affecting access to Shakespeare—in classrooms and in theatres?

-Convenors: Krystyna Kujawinska COURTNEY (University of Lodz, Poland), Bryan REYNOLDS (University of California Irvine, USA), and Jana WILD (Academy of Performing Arts in Bratislava, Slovakia)
+Convenors: Krystyna Kujawinska COURTNEY (University of Lodz, Poland) and Bryan REYNOLDS (University of California Irvine, USA)

 Shakespearean drama appeals to people of disparate circumstances; it mediates differences of time and place, race and gender, even religious and moral convictions and values; it is receptive to shifting paradigms of ideology and practice in research and theatre.
 To what extent have critical movements such as new historicism, feminism, queer studies, cultural materialism, presentism, post colonialism, and trauma studies transcended—or undermined—traditional norms of praxis and local values?
 The aim of this seminar is to explore how engagements of the global and the local are mediated through Shakespeare studies: to what end? with what benefit? at what cost?
 Does Shakespeare find this articulation because the plays transcend their local production, evoking a universal sense of human value, or because they are universally subject to local production, taking on the ability to mediate values like the dyer’s hand?